-Located between Oklahoma City and Tulsa, the community of Drumright (and nearby Cushing) have enjoyed a Summer Oil Patch Festival hosted by Dick and Myrna Sellers.
-Check ahead to see if the Oklahoma businessman and his wife will open the gates of their ranch just outside of Drumright for the festival.
+Located between Oklahoma City and Tulsa, the community of Drumright (and nearby Cushing) have enjoyed a Summer Oil Patch Festival (famously hosted by Dick and Myrna Sellers, who generously opened the gates of their ranch just outside of Drumright for the festival).

-Past Summer Oil Patch Festivals have featured all-day music from talented musicians, magicians, helicopter landings, a children’s play area, skydivers and more.
+Past oil patch festivals have featured all-day music from talented musicians, magicians, helicopter landings, a children’s play area, skydivers and more.
 “Bring the whole family to Sellers Ranch and take part in the free festivities where you can get a heaping helping of Oklahoma barbecue and watch the extensive fireworks display after dark.”
 Visit the Drumright Historical Society Museum.